hollowaykeanho/Upscaler/README.md

 1. 1 set is your original video.
 2. 1 set is for all the upscaled images (can be lot bigger since we're doing it frame by frame losing the video compression effect).
-3. 1 set is your output video
+3. 1 set is your output video (bigger than original of course).

-Hence, please plan out your storage budget before proceeding to upscale a video.
+Hence, please plan out your storage budget before starting a video upscale project.

 #### Setup Project Directory
 You're advised to create a project directory for upscaling video project due to